izanmubarak/Cryptora/README.md

 - **Calculations made easy.** Instantly convert between cryptocurrency and U.S. dollars.
 - **Browse the latest cryptocurrency news.** Read and share news from a variety of cryptocurrency news sites.
 - **View the rankings.** See the top cryptocurrencies and their prices at any given moment, sorted by market capitalization.
+- **Ask in any language.** If a query doesn't match any of the commands below, Cryptora uses an LLM to work out which of the above features you meant, so you don't have to remember the exact syntax.
+Works with most languages.

 ## Usage